Julietobiyor/Thems-food_landing_page/README.md

-a Restaurant Website using HTML and CSS with Source Code.
+A Restaurant Website using HTML and CSS with Source Code.
 This is a Simple Restaurant Website with a main home page, types of food available, a food menu, customer reviews, and a contact form section on the restaurant website.

 Project Name: Thems Food Recipe App